Brontosaurus as Marsh envisioned him: wrong head,

 as one of four ancient, extinct reptiles featured on U.S. postal

-In the last 30 years, however, this name has disappeared
+Since the 1980's, however, this name has disappeared

 from books and museum exhibits about dinosaurs.
-Whatever happened
+The famous beast

 of the "Bone Wars?"